BalaBharatRaaj/Supermarket_spd_project/README.md

 * The e-Billing system has the capacity to illustrate and analyse all the major functionalities that are mandatory for a billing system to function in its full capacity.
 This project aims to complete the whole cycle of billing using technology.
 * Using E – Bill us a boon as it comes with various other advantages.
 Some of them worth noting are quick, more accurate and concurrent with all the devices.
 * This project has 9 frames in which 4 are exclusively present for that shopkeeper and 5 which are exclusively present for the admin of the super market.
-* Having donned with attractive UI, it makes the process of billing less cumbersome for the shopkeeper owing to the fact that this project has a lot of functionalities which are extensively used by the shopkeeper, thus increasing the efficiency of the work.
+* Donning an attractive UI, it makes the process of billing less cumbersome for the shopkeeper owing to the fact that this project has a lot of functionalities which can be used extensively by the shopkeeper, thus increasing the efficiency of the work.

 ## Software Requirements Specification (SRS)